johannes-holz/TransmogAddon/libs/RisingAPI/docs/Transmog.md

 ## `ApplyAll()`
 Applies the given transmog visuals to the given skin or the currently equipped items if no skin id is provided.
 **Note:** When applying a visual that is not yet permanently unlocked, but a corresponding item exists in the player's inventory, that item will be bound to the player and can no longer be traded or refunded.
+**Warning:** This is only a client-side wrapper around multiple calls to `Apply()`.
+If one of those calls fails this call will fail with a map of error messages `{ [slot: SlotId]: string }`.
+In this case, some transmogs may have been applied while others have not.
+You can prevent such partial results, by first verifying that all requested transmogs are allowed using `CheckAll()` and that the character has sufficient balance using `GetPriceAll()`.
 #### Parameters
 * `slots: SlotMap`
 * `skinId: SkinId?`